Employee Resource Groups

 Co-Chairs’ Terms of Office and Elections

 Each ERG will have at least two appointed or elected leadership chairs who will facilitate regular touchpoints with ERG members, guide ERG plans and activities, meet on a regular basis with the Council of ERG Leaders, liaise with the Office of Inclusive Excellence, be listed on the Office of Inclusive Excellence website as ERG contacts, and promote smooth leadership succession at the conclusion of each term.
-Please note that these chairs are different from the ERG organizers who submit the applications, but the people serving in the roles can be the same.

 Additional optional leaders or officers may be appointed or elected at the discretion of the ERG, but efforts should be made towards the most democratic process possible based on ERG participation.